JUREMY PRIVACY POLICY

 6.6 A complete list of recipients of your personal data:

 6.6.1.
-Data storage
+Registration Data and Web Request metadata storage

 In those cases where collected personal data are stored on a computer of an external subcontractor acting as processor, they are bound by specific contractual clauses and by the confidentiality obligations deriving from the general data protection regulation (GDPR).